 - Do not use biological or chemical additive in place of septic tank pumping.

 A family of four with a 500 gallon tank should have the tank pumped at least once a year.
 More or less frequent pumping may be necessary depending upon the number of people in the household and the size of the tank.

-- For guidelines on pumping frequency, consult the table in the OSU Extension Office Fact Sheet for Septic System Maintenance Pump.
+- For guidelines on pumping frequency, consult the table in the OSU publication Septic System Maintenance Fact Sheet

 - More frequent pumping is necessary if garbage disposals are used.

 - When the tank is pumped, have the baffles inspected.
 If they are missing or deteriorated, the tank will short circuit and not work properly.
 Have the baffles replaced with sanitary tees.

 - To facilitate future cleaning, install risers to the surface of the ground before burying the tank.

 - Never enter a septic tank.
 Any work or repairs should be made from the outside.
 The septic tank produces toxic gases that can kill a person in a matter of minutes.

 - Repair water leaks, such as toilet valves that don’t seal and dripping faucets.

 - Space out water use throughout the day and week.
 For example, avoid washing all of your laundry on one day.